 The Board of Education expects all students to conduct themselves in an appropriate and civil manner, with proper regard for the rights and welfare of other students, district personnel and other members of the school community, and for the care of school facilities, equipment and property.
 The best discipline is self-imposed, and students must learn to assume and accept responsibility for their own behavior, as well as the consequences of their misbehavior.
-District personnel who interact with students are expected to use disciplinary action only when necessary and to place emphasis on the students' ability to grow in self-discipline.
+District personnel who interact with students are expected to use discipline.
 This will be accomplished by encouraging restorative practices, with the ultimate goal being that of fostering an understanding of the impact of behavior and seeking to repair the harm that was done.